-Canadian employer hiring plans fell to their lowest in two years, according to a survey by Manpower Inc. (MAN), with schools and factories leading the retrenchment.
+Canadian employer hiring plans fell to their lowest in two years, according to a survey by Manpower Inc. (MAN:US), with schools and factories leading the retrenchment.

 The share of companies planning to hire over the next quarter exceeded those forecasting cutbacks by 12 percentage points after adjusting for seasonal variations, the Milwaukee- based employment-services firm said in a statement.
 That’s the lowest share since the third quarter of 2010.
 Education and non- durable manufacturing recorded the biggest declines in intentions, Manpower said in the report.